TestPrep — Worldwide Online Tutoring

 AP Physics C: Mechanics at a glance

 AP Physics C: Mechanics is a calculus-based university-level mechanics course.
-The exam is short, focused, and demanding: MCQ plus FRQ, every FRQ expects derivative- and integral-level reasoning.
+The exam runs three hours — MCQ plus FRQ — and every FRQ expects derivative- and integral-level reasoning.
 We treat Physics C as a calculus course taught through mechanics — students who do well are fluent in both at once.

 Exam at a glance